 This location was surprisingly good.
 Across the bay from San Francisco, this park has lots of parking – which is one of the challenges of some of the other locations.
 And there is a pretty clean view of the bridge which makes it nice for some portraits.
 I got some cool shots of @Alajode there.

 This is likely the most typical postcard photo of the Golden Gate Bridge.
 The location atop an old military battery offers nice clean views of the bridge.
-It also gives you the opportunity to put the San Francisco skyline in the back of your Golden Gate Bridge photos.
+It also gives you the opportunity to put the San Francisco skyline in the back of your Golden Gate Bridge pictures.
 From what I saw, this was the favourite spot for tourists to come and get that classic image of the bridge and city.
 There is only a very minimal amount of parking available up near the battery, so you might need to be patient when coming here.
 There actually weren’t a lot of photographers up shooting with us, but there was a constant stream of tourists.

 Presidio Park is essentially on the opposite side of the bay from Battery Spencer.
 The views are fairly similar except for the fact that you have a nice green backdrop to the images of the Golden Gate Bridge from here rather than the city light as is the case from the other side.
 I actually preferred photographing this side to Battery Spencer because there were far more compositions available for photos here.
 There were nice rocks down on the beaches below, you could shoot straight onto the bridge, and I even found a couple giant Cedar trees that I used to frame the bridge within.
 I think it’s a unique image, and that’s hard to do in San Francisco.
 So, I’m proud of it.